clojurewerkz/titanium.docs/articles/getting_started.md

 ## Wrapping up

 Congratulations, you now can use Titanium to do basic graph theory!
-Now, it is the time to start learning enough to start building something real.
-There are many features that we haven't covered here;
-they will be explored in the rest of the guides.
+Now, it is time to start learning enough to start building something real.
+There are many features that we haven't covered here; they will be explored in the rest of the guides.
 We hope you find Titanium reliable, consistent and easy to use.
 In case you need help, please ask on the
 [mailing list](https://groups.google.com/forum/#!forum/clojure-titanium),
 subscribe to [our blog](http://blog.clojurewerkz.org) and/or
 [follow us on Twitter](http://twitter.com/ClojureWerkz).